Maps and directions

 Walk to clifftops looking south over Curracurrang

-This is the track usually used for Beneath our feet.
+Usually used for Beneath our feet.

 This walk continues further south and descends about 80 m to an expansive sandstone platform.
 The total walk is about 3.5 km, including the Providential loop track.
 The walk is along raised platforms, steps and bare rock.